-Dan has experienced his own psychological and emotional pains for the majority of his life and was fortunate enough to have discovered meditation.
+Dan has experienced his own psychological and emotional pains for the majority of his life and was fortunate enough to have met and studied under an ordained Tibetan Buddhist monk who taught him a style of Meditation that changed his life.
 “Meditation has dramatically improved my life and made me a happy person.
-It can be successfully used to address many of the pains that prevent us from living life to its fullest.”
+It can do the same for you and help you to address many of the pains that prevent you from living life to its fullest.”
 Read Dan Globus’ full story here.

 So how do we maintain this feeling of happiness?
 We make a commitment to regular practice at home and visiting TCC as your time will allow.
 Within as short a time period as a few weeks, you will find people reacting to you in a different manner.
 Don’t be surprised when complete strangers start to engage in conversations with you.
 Others will notice the very positive differences in you even though you may not notice these at first.

 Meditation allows you to reach your goals and fulfill your destiny.
 Most of us want to reach our greatest potential.
 We want to perform at our very best whether it is performing our jobs, managing a meeting, giving a lecture, or playing a sport.
 Meditation allows us to focus our energies and remove the impediments that block our success and happiness in life.